 Options Settings Comments Window Control Major Window Selects the major or minor window in dual-window Minor Window mode.
 The window is highlighted once selected.
 Press this option button in single-window mode to enter the daul-window mode.
 Mark Right arrow This function is usable only in dual-window mode.
-It Left arrow sets marks at some waveform record locations that Set/Clear users are interested in, and searches for these marks
+It Left arrow sets marks at some waveform record locations that

-Clear All by right and left arrows.
+Set/Clear users are interested in, and searches for these marks Clear All by right and left arrows.
 Then it positions the window to this mark for further observation.
-Holdoff None Select this menu and click the up and down Arrow keys to adjust the trigger holdoff time within the range of 100ns-10s.
+Holdoff None Select this menu and turn the multi-functional knob to adjust the trigger holdoff time within the range of 100ns-10s.
+Select this menu and push the multi-functional knob to reset the holdoff time with the starting value 100ns.
 Autoplay None This function is usable in dual-window mode.
 Push this menu button and auto move it from left to right at a specified speed.
-In the expanded window will display corresponding waveforms until it stops once reaching the rightmost side of the major scan window
+In the expanded window will display corresponding waveforms until it stops once reaching the rightmost side of the major scan window (only supported by DST1000B series).